Harbin: Population

-The demographic profile for the Harbin metropolitan area in general is relatively old: 10.95 percent are under the age of 14, while 8.04 percent are over 65, compared to the national average of 16.6% and 8.87 percent, respectively.
-Harbin has a higher percentage of males (50.85 percent) than females (49.15 percent).
+The demographic profile for the Harbin metropolitan area in general is relatively old: 10.46 percent are under the age of 14, while 14.65 percent are over 65.
+Harbin has a higher percentage of males (50.02 percent) than females (49.98 percent).
 Harbin currently has a lower birth rate than other parts of China, with 6.95 births per 1,000 inhabitants, compared to the Chinese average of 12.13 births.

 Ethnic groups

-Most of Harbin's residents belong to the Han Chinese majority (93.45 percent).
+Most of Harbin's residents belong to the Han Chinese majority (93% in 2000).
 Ethnic minorities include the Manchu, Hui, and Mongol.
-In 2000, 616,749 residents belonged to minority ethnicities, among which the vast majority (433,340) were Manchu, contributing 70.26 percent to the minority population.
-The second and third largest minority groups were Koreans (119,883) and Hui nationalities (39,995).
+There is a minor community of Russians.
+The ethnic composition according to the 2020 census:

 Religion

-The Catholic minority is pastorally served by its own Latin rite Apostolic Administration of Harbin, a missionary pre-diocesan jurisdiction.
-It also has the Eastern Catholic former cathedral of the Russian Catholic Apostolic Exarchate of Harbin (pre-diocesan, Byzantine Rite in Russian language).
+The Catholic minority is pastorally served by the Apostolic Administration of Harbin, a missionary pre-diocesan jurisdiction.
+It also has the Eastern Catholic former cathedral of the Russian Catholic Apostolic Exarchate of Harbin.
 The badly damaged Church of the Iver Icon of the Mother of God was previously used by Russian soldiers of the Outer Amur Military Region, then garrisoned in Harbin.
-A small percentage of the city's population consists of Muslims.
+A small percentage (0.4% in 2000) of the city's population consists of Muslims.
 Daowai Mosque is located in Harbin and is the largest mosque in Heilongjiang province.
 Harbin had a small Jewish community centered on Zhongyang Main Street, which was home to many European Jewish refugees.